mrpharderwijk/onepager/README.md

-strapless
+OnePager
 =========

-Personal boilerplate jQuery/Bootstrap/Sass.
-The CSS consist of the SMACSS way.
-You can find more about this CSS 'architecture' here https://smacss.com/...
+Simple one page website build with HTML5, CSS(3) en SASS.
+I've use Twitter Bootstrap as a third-party front-end framework.
+The SASS consist of the SMACSS way.
+Besides that I've used Owl-carousel since it's my favourite responsive carousel.